temujin9/mezovy/b-plot.md

 - The Church and the Towers hold out, but eventually fall to insider threats.
 - The drow side of the marriages inherit the throne after their half-elven children "die without issue" (herbal abortifacients, murders).

+# Antagonists
+- Each month, each major antagonist advances plots abstractly by 1d3-1 points (or GM fiat)
+- If PCs delivered them a setback this month, no advancement, and -1 points instead
+- If the antagonist instead got aid from the PCs, normal advancement +1
+- At 10 points, have background bad thing happen and subtract 10 points
+- This ratchets up the losses as time progresses, but let PCs decide where to focus

+## Vasilisa
+- Plot points: 0
+- Advances her plots by 2d3-2 each month
+- Currently will spend 1 point for random advance in flowers, or 3 for targeted

+The Lady Fair desires a wedding with Koschei, to advance past hag to full outsider.
+To this end she has proposed by opening a temporary gate to the Abyss, causing the Dearth while sending a messenger to his court, and promising to open permanent ones as a dowry.
+She awaits his reply in her kingdom on the plane of air, from where she is stirring up trouble with three mortal lords (King Cold, Ukpik, and The Traitor).

+She also desires a wedding for her son which will confirm his rightful place as ruler of Mezovy, given his blue blood.
+This is the ostensible causus belli for the war she's kicking up: failure to invite him to the ball so he might woo a princess.
+She loves him obsessively and wants everything like this for him, but will throw him over in an instant to preserve herself.

+She is currently engaged in a long, slow negotiation for loyalty from the leaders of various regions within Mezovy, hoping to divide loyalties to the Tsarina and her heir.

-### Alliances
+### Flowery Alliances
 Queen's representatives have also been making offers of alliance elsewhere:
 - Potential suitors for the Prince need to have a female claim to a Ducal seat, ideally.
+  - There are herbs that can be used to choose gender of children, in use by those lacking an unwed woman
-  - The Traitor (Ossavin) has done the Welcoming, is a female with direct line to current Ducal seat
+  - Infiltrated: The Traitor (Ossavin) is a female with direct line to current Ducal seat
-  - Shulga has done the Welcoming, but is reticent to arrange marriage to grandchild with GD Zarko K
+  - Welcoming: Shulga is reticent to arrange marriage to grandchild with GD Zarko K
-    - There are herbs that can be used to choose gender of children, in use by those lacking one currently
-  - Marduke Marcus (Caine) discussed a marriage with his daughter, recognized her for the Chaotic shitbag she is, and is stalling ambassador
+  - Representative: Marduke Marcus (Caine) knows Queen for the Chaotic shitbag she is and is stalling
-  - Count Spiridon K (Richacren) isn't a direct line, is only at ambassador stage
 - Elsewhere
-  - Gentry Welcomed by Hart thieves
+  - Infiltrated: Hart thieves
+  - Welcoming: Kores thieves
+  - Ambassador: Moriloro thieves, Count Spiridon K (Richacren)
-  - Gifts with Almasna court, thieves from Qermerseqeria, Qersuaqia, Piekki, Ghom, and Mtiskia
+  - Gifts: Almasna court, thieves from Qermerseqeria, Qersuaqia, Piekki, Ghom, and Mtiskia
-  - Ambassador at Moriloro thieves, Kores thieves

 How is she handling the Vogovan Komendants?
 - Mirror scrying plus the mirror room plus the mirror part of the Welcoming implies deep connections
+- TODO: Witchy tradition much more accepted there, also plying them (in addition to thieves?)

+Progress:
+  0-: not started
+  1: initial flowers
+  2: returned flowers
+  3: visiting representative
+  4: exchange of gifts
+  5: permanent ambassador
+  6: "Welcoming Of The Gentry"
+  7: arranged marriage/lots of drow membership
+  8: complete infiltration

 TODO: Figure out the actual ritual practice, so that the PCs can recognize (maybe false) signs of it
 - Waiting on notes from Cootie?